Bangka Island: History

 Bangka is also home to a number of communist Indonesians who have been under house arrest since the 1960s anti-Communist purge and are not permitted to leave the island.

 Economy

 Tin and environmental issues

 Since circa 1710, Bangka has been one of the world's main tin-producing centers.
 Tin production is a government monopoly in Indonesia.
 There is a tin smelter at Muntok.
 Indonesia is the second-largest tin producer and exporter in the world.
 Indonesia's largest tin production is produced on Bangka Island which makes it a strategic area for Indonesia in terms of world tin trade.
 But heavy tin exploitation caused environmental damage and much of the land suffers from infertility after being turned into (often illegal) tin mine.
 Irresponsible miners let the mine land become trenches filled with water and the surrounding land becomes arid with nothing to grow.
 This is a critical environmental issue.
+The watery mines peppering the island often become home to saltwater crocodiles that have been displaced from their natural mangrove habitat, and this situation has contributed to increased crocodile attacks on people.